 Experts Share Warehouse Inventory Management Best Practices

 Warehouse inventory management best practices optimize the handling of inventory, picking methods, quality control and inventory counting.
 Experts also emphasize the importance of an improvement mindset.

 Make it a priority to set well-documented standards and procedures, says Jeremy Banta(opens in a new tab), a director of the Warehousing Education and Research Council and coordinator of the Supply Chain Management Program at Columbus State Community College.

-“A formal process improvement program is the key to not only better inventory management but maximising overall efficiency in your operations,”
+“A formal process improvement program is the key to not only better inventory management but maximizing overall efficiency in your operations,” he contends.